Unleash/unleash/website/docs/reference/service-accounts.md

 Service account tokens allow service accounts to use the Admin API as themselves with their own set of permissions, rather than using an admin token.
 See [_how to use the Admin API_](../how-to/how-to-use-the-admin-api.md) for more information.

-These tokens act just like [personal access tokens](./api-tokens-and-client-keys.mdx#personal-access-tokens) for the service accounts, except they are managed by Unleash admins.
+These tokens act just like [personal access tokens](./api-tokens-and-client-keys.mdx#personal-access-tokens) for the service accounts, except that they are managed by Unleash admins.

 When using a service account token to modify resources, the event log will display the service account name for that operation.